 Peace Lily

-Steps to rooting from a leaf
+Steps to rooting a leaf:

-Plants that can be propagated from leaves
+Plants that can be propagated from leaves:

 Sansevieria